eejai42/syntax-free-vs-locked/README.md

    - **Project Descriptions**: Define a set of initial descriptions for various types of projects.
 Each description will be a single sentence summarizing the project.

 2. **Branching**:
-   - **Natural Language Description**: Describe the idea in a paragraph of natural language.
+   - **Natural Language Description**: Describe the experiment in a paragraph of natural language.
-   - **Single-Source-of-Truth JSON**: Represent the idea in a syntax-free JSON format.
+   - **Single-Source-of-Truth JSON**: Represent the experiment in a syntax-free JSON format.

 3. **Generations and Transformations**:
-   - **IdeaTransformers**: Apply to each generation to create artifacts (e.g., README.md, C# script, JSON SSoT).
+   - **ExperimentTransformers**: Apply to each generation to create artifacts (e.g., README.md, C# script, JSON SSoT).
-   - **GenerationTransformers**: Link transformations to specific generations and produce artifacts that extend the idea.
+   - **GenerationTransformers**: Link transformations to specific generations and produce artifacts that extend the experiment.

 4. **Example Transformations**:
    - **Add Employee to Todo**: Adding the notion of an employee per todo item.